redhat-openstack/website/source/uncategorized/uninstalling-rdo.html.md

 There is no automated uninstall process for RDO.
 If you have a previously installed version of OpenStack, you will need to uninstall it first, before installing the RDO packages.
 We do plan to support upgrades from version N to N+1 in the future.

+Also, if you setup OpenStack in a virtualized environment, it's highly recommended to take virtual machine snapshots of your OpenStack nodes .
+If something breaks severely, you can revert to the known sane state.

 ## Big hammer method

 To completely uninstall RDO, including all application data, and all packages which are installed on a base system, run the following script.
 This assumes that you are only running OpenStack on this machine - if you are using this machine for anything else, STOP!
 And go to the [ "Slightly smaller hammer"](uninstalling RDO#Slightly_smaller_hammer_method) section below